A careful consideration of Deuteronomy, chapter 22, reveals a number of commands that are strange to the modern mind.

 Two principles should be borne in mind.

 First, the Christian should dress appropriately to his gender.
 This distinction, incidentally, is apparent in all cultures.
+The concept of transgender cross-dressing is an abomination in any age.

 Second, the godly man or woman should dress modestly in a manner that does not solicit illicit sexual interest.